PeterStAndrews/NetworkEpidemic/README.rst

 NetworkEpidemic
 ==================

-Stochastic simulation of epidemics based on priority queue event-based algorithm in C++.
+Stochastic simulation of epidemics on complex networks based on priority queue event-based algorithm in C++.

 Installation & Usage